Ingredients

 ThermoWorks Hi-Temp Silicone Spatula

-- Creamy peanut butter: Both traditional and natural creamy peanut butter work in this recipe.
-You can also sub for Sunflower butter if nut butters are an issue.
+- I recommend a natural creamy peanut butter to avoid added sugar.
+But any natural nut butter would work as well.
+You can also sub for sunflower butter if nut butters are an issue.

-- Semisweet chocolate chips: I use standard-size chocolate chips, but minis are fine as well.
+- standard-size semi-sweet chocolate chips, but mini chocolate chips are fine as well.

 If you have trouble holding the energy snack bites together, I recommend adding a little more peanut butter to make the mixture a bit more sticky.

-Refrigerate in a sealed container for up to 1 week, or freeze for up to 3 months (honestly, I put mine in a bowl in the fridge for easy grabbing because everyone in my house eats them in about 2 to 3 days).
+Refrigerate in a sealed food safe bag for up to 1 week, or freeze for up to 3 months (honestly, I put mine in a bowl in the fridge for easy grabbing because everyone in my house eats them in about 2 to 3 days).

 - Prep Time: 10 minutes